 - 9.5.
-Items which are to be disposed of by sale or destruction must be authorised for disposal by the Director of Finance & HR and, where significant, should be sold following competitive tender.
-UnitySP must seek the approval of the ESFA in writing if it proposes to dispose of an asset for which capital grant in excess of £20,000 was paid. - 9.6.
+Items which are to be disposed of by sale or destruction must be authorised for disposal in line with the limits set out in Appendix A 'Record of Financial Responsibility'. - 9.6.
 Disposal of equipment to staff is not encouraged, as it may be more difficult to evidence UnitySP obtained value for money in any sale or scrapping of equipment.
 In addition, there are complications with the disposal of computer equipment, as UnitySP would need to ensure licences for software programmes have been legally transferred to a new owner. - 9.7.
 UnitySP is expected to reinvest the proceeds from all asset sales for which capital grant was paid in other MAT assets.
 If the sale proceeds are not reinvested, then UnitySP must repay to the ESFA a proportion of the sale proceeds. - 9.8.
-All disposals of land must be agreed in advance with the Secretary of State.
+All disposals of land and buildings must be agreed in advance with the Secretary of State.